 9. Monk Fruit Sweetener

-Monk fruit sweeteners are a new factor in the market, and their presence has appeared many decades in China and South East Asia.
+Monk fruit sweeteners are a new factor in the market, and their presence has appeared for many decades in China and Southeast Asia.
 It has no carbs, calories, and sugar levels, available in many forms, and it is an excellent alternative to coconut sugar.

-What is more, its incredible sweetness is much more than coconut sugar, a small amount of decent sweetener can let whole food shine.
+Its incredible sweetness is much more than coconut sugar; a small amount of decent sweetener can let the whole food shine.

-It might be expensive and hard to be found.
+It might be expensive and hard to find.
 But it does a simple swap for cutting down sugar.
 So let’s try this ultimate sweet spot!

 10. Sugar Alcohol

 This sweetener does not contain any alcohol like its name.
-So which are special things making them more popular recently?
+So which are unique things making them more popular recently?

 Must-have recipes with the above coconut sugar substitutes!
 It’s time to bring dinner on the table with bellow suggestions.